 This more remote, more isolated way of working had several knock-on effects, one of which was the delivery of training in both formal and informal settings.
 Field service organizations could no longer gather technicians together with a trainer and the relevant equipment.
 And solo technicians no longer had a colleague to learn from while on the job.

 Organizations therefore had to find new ways to deliver training – especially in regulated industries where technicians simply aren’t allowed to work on equipment without adequate instruction.
 And it became important to give technicians confidence that they could get their questions answered on the job despite not having a colleague present to consult with.
 This led to investments in platforms such as eLearning and augmented or virtual reality (AR/VR) for training, and a greater focus on delivering on-demand access to information in the field.

 - General move away from paper

-For all sorts of reasons, field service operations wanted to move from paper-based processes to digital ones.
+For all sorts of reasons, field service operations wanted to move from paper-based processes to digital ones and use a field service app.
 With technicians at home, it was no longer practical to rely on printed schedules and job sheets picked up from base.
 Storing product and technical documentation at home could be a security issue, as well as a not-very-efficient way to arm technicians with the knowledge they needed for each job.
 And customers didn’t want to deal with paper invoices or payment methods requiring physical contact.

 The state of play for field services today